A Belief Propagation Algorithm for Multipath-Based SLAM: System Model and Statistical Formulation

 The number of new PFs at time $n$ is known only after the current measurements have been observed.
 Features that are observed for the first time will be referred to as \emph{newly detected features}.
-Before the current measurements are observed, only prior information is available about the newly detected features (as discussed in Section~\ref{sec:newfeaturesZPHD}).
+Before the current measurements are observed, only prior information about the newly detected features is available (namely, their prior distribution and mean number).
 After the current measurements are observed, newly detected features are represented by new PFs.